Participant FAQs

 How many hours can I submit per week?

-Hours vary depending on your approved budget plan.
-Please contact your Service Coordinator.
+Hours vary depending on your approved budget and planned staffing.
+Please contact your Service Coordinator with questions regarding staffing hours.

 When are timecards due?